langchr86/server-config/README.md

 ~~~~~~
 vagrant up              # create all VMs
-vagrant up mini         # create only the `mini` VM specified in the `Vagrantfile`
+vagrant up main         # create only the `main` VM specified in the `Vagrantfile`
-vagrant provision mini
+vagrant provision main
 ~~~~~~

 See the [Vagrantfile](./Vagrantfile) for more information.